-Last summer I wrote a blog post about the best ways to dry all your summer flowers.
+Last summer, I wrote a blog post about the best ways to dry all your summer flowers.
+If you want to know how to preserve roses whole, check out that post.
 I found all kinds of great ways to dry whole flowers, but all the methods I tested didn’t do great with single flower petals.
 WAY too messy!

 The quick cheat method for drying rose petals